100567216/TFM_CarmenMontesTrujillo/README.md

-# TFM_CarmenMontesTrujillo
+# Synthetic Data Generation with LLMs

-Synthetic Data Generation with LLMs
+Code accompanying the Master's Thesis *"Synthetic Data Generation with LLMs"*
-Code accompanying the Master's Thesis *"Synthetic Data Generation with LLMs"* (Master's Degree in Big Data Analytics, Universidad Carlos III de Madrid, 2025-2026).
+(Master's Degree in Big Data Analytics, Universidad Carlos III de Madrid, 2025-2026).

 This repository contains the experimental pipeline used to generate, parse,